RedBearAK/xwaykeyz/README.md

 ## Forked from keyszer

-The `xwaykeyz` keymapper was forked from `keyszer`, and supports some Wayland environments (GNOME, KDE Plasma, Cinnamon, Sway, Hyprland).
-The many references in this README to keyszer will be updated at some point to be more relevant for `xwaykeyz`.

-Keyszer is a smart key remapper for Linux (and X11) written in Python.
+The `xwaykeyz` keymapper is a smart key remapper for Linux (and X11) written in Python.
 It's similar to `xmodmap` but allows far more flexible remappings.
+Several Wayland environments are supported, but some of the Wayland environments require the assistance of Toshy, a project that uses this keymapper to provide Mac-like keyboard shortcut remapping.
+See the [Toshy README](https://github.com/RedBearAK/toshy#currently-working-desktop-environments-or-window-managers) for a full list of the supported Wayland environments when `xwaykeyz` is installed via Toshy.
+The Toshy installer will accept a special `--barebones-config` argument that will leave you with a clean config file without any of the Mac-like remapping, so Toshy can also be used as just a management interface to more easily work with the keymapper while Toshy provides some of the Wayland support components.

-Keyszer was forked from [xkeysnail](https://github.com/mooz/xkeysnail), which no longer seems actively maintained.
+This project was forked from [`keyszer`](https://github.com/joshgoebel/keyszer), which currently has no Wayland support, just like `xkeysnail`, and `keyszer` was in turn forked from [`xkeysnail`](https://github.com/mooz/xkeysnail), which no longer seems to be actively maintained.

+Most of the references in this README to `keyszer` will be updated at some point to be more relevant for `xwaykeyz`.

 Feel free to pronounce `xwaykeyz` however you want: Ex-Way-Keys, Sway-Keys, or Zway-Keyzzzzzz...

-## Everything below this header may need to be updated

-This section will slowly move down the README as I update each section of the README to reflect that this is a README for `xwaykeyz` which has been forked from `keyszer` and renamed.

-* * *

 ### How does it work?

-Keyszer works at quite a low-level.
-It grabs input directly from the kernel's [`evdev`](https://www.freedesktop.org/wiki/Software/libevdev/) input devices ( `/dev/input/event*`) and then creates an emulated [`uinput`](https://www.kernel.org/doc/html/v4.12/input/uinput.html) device to inject those inputs back into the kernel.
+Xwaykeyz works at quite a low level, close to the hardware.
+It grabs input directly from the kernel's [`evdev`](https://www.freedesktop.org/wiki/Software/libevdev/) input devices ( `/dev/input/event*`) and then creates an emulated [`uinput`](https://www.kernel.org/doc/html/v4.12/input/uinput.html) virtual keyboard device to inject those inputs back into the kernel.
 During this process the input stream is transformed on the fly as necessary to remap keys.
+As a side effect of how it works, the keymapper has no idea what your keyboard layout/language is, and this can cause small or large problems for non-US layout users.
+The only fix for this currently is modifying the `key.py` key definition file, which works fine in many cases where only a few keys need to be swapped.

+Note that the problem with non-US layouts is generally restricted to keys or shortcuts that get remapped by the config, so general typing is not affected, and if your config doesn't happen to remap a key that is different from the typical US layout, this issue may never really affect your usage of the keymapper.
+It is highly variable how much of a problem this is.

+Some progress has been made attempting to use `xkbcommon` to be able to change the key definitions according to the user's specified layout, but there is a lot of work still not done to make that happen.
+It's even more difficult to try to get the user's layout changes on-the-fly, for users who need to switch between multiple layouts.

 **Upgrading from xkeysnail**

-- Some small configuration changes will be needed.
+- Some configuration changes will be needed.
 - A few command line arguments have changed.
 - For xkeysnail 0.4.0 see [UPGRADING_FROM_XKEYSNAIL.md](https://github.com/RedBearAK/xwaykeyz/blob/main/UPGRADE_FROM_XKEYSNAIL.md).
-- For xkeysnail (Kinto variety) see [USING_WITH_KINTO.md](https://github.com/RedBearAK/xwaykeyz/blob/main/USING_WITH_KINTO.md) and [Using with Kinto v1.2-13](https://github.com/RedBearAK/xwaykeyz/issues/36).
+- For xkeysnail (Kinto variety) see [USING_WITH_KINTO.md](https://github.com/RedBearAK/xwaykeyz/blob/main/USING_WITH_KINTO.md) and [Using with Kinto v1.2-13](https://github.com/RedBearAK/keyszer/issues/36).

+> [!NOTE]
+> It is highly recommended to to consider migrating from Kinto to [Toshy](https://github.com/RedBearAK/toshy), since Toshy is intrinsically designed to work with this particular fork of the original `xkeysnail` keymapper used by Kinto, and Toshy components are currently required for supporting some of the Wayland environments.

 #### Key Highlights

-- Low-level library usage (`evdev` and `uinput`) allows remapping to work from the console all the way into X11.
+- Low-level library usage (`evdev` and `uinput`) allows remapping to work from the console all the way into X11 (or Wayland).
 - High-level and incredibly flexible remapping mechanisms:
     - _per-application keybindings_ - bindings that change depending on the active X11 application or window
     - _multiple stroke keybindings_ - `Ctrl+x Ctrl+c` could map to `Ctrl+q`
     - _very flexible output_ - `Ctrl-s` could type out `:save`, and then hit enter
     - _stateful key combos_ - build Emacs style combos with shift/mark
     - _multipurpose bindings_ - a regular key can become a modifier when held
-    - _arbitrary functions_ - a key combo can run custom Python function
+    - _arbitrary functions_ - a key combo can run custom Python function (as user)

 **New Features (since xkeysnail 0.4.0)**